aodhanlutetiae/dj_recsys/reading.md

 # reading

-This reading list concentrates on YouTube and recommender systems, with some items on how journalists can investigate black boxes and recommenders outside YouTube.

----

 Abul-Fottouh, Deena et al. Examining algorithmic biases in YouTube’s recommendations of vaccine videos.
 International journal of medical informatics (Shannon, Ireland), 2020, Vol. 8/140 — [Library resource](https://librarysearch.cardiff.ac.uk/permalink/f/djvk49/TN_cdi_proquest_miscellaneous_2407586947)